 30 October 2008

-This Bill aims to strengthen the rights of people who hold long leases on their homes.
-It targets charges and decision-making for major works carried out by social landlords and local authorities, giving leaseholders more say, capping certain costs, and establishing rules about sinking funds and buy-back options.
+The Leasehold Reform Bill aims to strengthen the rights of people who own long leases on homes, including those in social housing.
+It tackles charges linked to major works carried out to meet the government’s decent homes target by giving leaseholders more say in decisions, capping certain costs, and introducing rules about sinking funds and buy-back options for authorities.

 Generated 21 February 2026